Who were the women?

 -

 Nunia was originally from Kangiqsujuaq (Wakeham Bay).
-Many of the older women remember Cynthia fondly, particularly for her quiet nature.
+Many of the older women remember Nunia fondly, particularly for her quiet nature.
 She was found hanging in an apartment on Tupper St on November 11, 2011.
 The apartment door was left open, and the state of decomposition of her body meant that she had been dead for some time.
 Nunia was known to associate with the serial predator in Cabot Square.
+In an interview with journalist Selena Ross, the Cabot Square Serial Predator admitted to Ross that both Sharon and Siasi’s deaths were similar to Nunia’s.

 -